 Sitting in front of a screen inside, brows furrowed, on back-to-back Zoom calls, has not done our skin any favors this year.
 Brighten and freshen up a bit right across the street at Caudalie, with a beautiful bevy of treatments and products to restore your glow.
-Tell them you're a guest at The Standard, High Line for 15% off and a complimentary glass of wine.
+Tell them you're a guest of The Standard, High Line, or better yet, show your room key, for 15% off and a complimentary glass of wine.
 Things are looking up already.

 We're mad about a glamorous window display.
 This new boutique is nothing less than a luxurious experience from start to finish, even if you don't get past the actual window.
 Being just around the corner, you'll get there in no time.
 Tictoc...

 Even though the summer sun's rays give us life, we still need our caffeine fix.
 Kobrick is a true NYC coffee shop serving New Yorkers for over four generations, so why not start your morning off like a true local!

 Farm to table, and fabulous.
 Take a 15-minute stroll east and check out one of NYC's largest farmer's markets with everything from fresh produce, gorgeous blooms, homemade jams, breads and so much more.
 It's one of the best ways to spend a summer day.